-A strawberry costume is a charming idea for Halloween.
-It is a sweet outfit that makes the fruit trend wearable for parties and events.
-This strawberry costume requires basic supplies and zero sewing skills.
+However, if you are looking for some fun, last-minute dress-up ideas, consider a fruit costume.
+A DIY strawberry costume is a charming idea for Halloween.
+It's a sweet outfit that makes the fruit trend wearable for parties and events.
+This DIY strawberry Halloween costume tutorial requires basic supplies and zero sewing skills.

 Things You'll Need